cdklabs/cdk-multi-az-observability/API.md

 ```

 - *Type:* string
-- *Default:* No object prefix will be added to your custom assets location.
-However, if you have overridden something like the 'BucketPrefix' property in your stack synthesizer with a variable like "${AssetsBucketPrefix", you will need to define this property so it doesn't cause a reference error even if the prefix value is blank.
+- *Default:* "No object prefix will be added to your custom assets location.
+However, if you have overridden something like the 'BucketPrefix' property in your stack synthesizer with a variable like '${AssetsBucketPrefix}', you will need to define this property so it doesn't cause a reference error even if the prefix value is blank."

 If you are not using a static bucket to deploy assets, for example you are synthing this and it gets uploaded to a bucket that uses a prefix that is unknown to you (maybe used as part of a central CI/CD system) and is provided as a parameter to your stack, specify that parameter name here.